semk/foobarnbaz.com/posts/awesome-mindmaps-using-org.markdown

 > Org mode is for keeping notes, maintaining TODO lists, planning projects, and authoring documents with a fast and effective plain-text system.

 Org mode allows you to create documents with a simple syntax.
 Different headers/sections in the document can be represented by a `*` symbol.
 A single `*` corresponds to an `<h1>` block in HTML and `**` represents a `<h2>`.
-Look at the following sample for example:-

 Org mode has the capability to export documents to various formats like ASCII text, PDF, LaTeX, XOXO, HTML, Freemind Mindmap etc. I was not quite happy with the output produced by [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) from the `.mm` files exported by Org mode.
 So I switched to [Mindnode](http://mindnode.com/), another mindmapping software which is available for Mac OSX and produces visually pleasing mindmaps.
 But the `.mm` exports from Org mode doesn't work pretty well with Mindnode.
 So I wrote a simple [Org2OPML](https://github.com/semk/Org2OPML) converter that converts `.org` files to `.opml` files.
 OPML is another formats for mindmps/outlining and well supported by Mindnode.
-Have a look at the output:-

 The `.org` representation of the mindmap